Virmons/Abbrew/Core/Resting.md

 Regain all Spell Points.

+# Long Term Healing
+A creature with the Injury or Broken condition may heal over time to remove these conditions, they heal at a rate equal to their converted Constitution Bonus each Week (10 Days), this is their natural regeneration.

-# Hunger
+# Hunger and Thirst

-A creature that does not eat when it is required to, gains Exhaustion at the end of the day.
+A creature that does not eat and drink when it is required to, gains Exhaustion at the end of the day.